tdw33/wexler-fullstack-task/README.md

-# Image Management System Task
+# Wexler Code Task

+Wexler's app includes a page to upload documents, which are then sent for processing in our Machine Learning pipeline.
+This task is to build a simple version of this page for images.

+## Task Overview

-This task consists of developing a  image upload and management system where users can upload multiple images to Imgur, view a list of uploaded images, and see them displayed.
+This task consists of developing an image upload and management system where users can upload multiple images to Imgur, view a list of uploaded images, and see them displayed.
 The task is divided into two parts: the UI (frontend) and the API (backend).

-## Task Overview

 ### Part 1: UI (Frontend)